 Price: $$

 The Maxrock Sleep Headphones resemble regular headphones, but have particularly small and soft earbuds.
 The tiny earbuds mean you may find you can lie on your side more comfortably than you’ve experienced with standard headphones.
 With excellent noise isolation, your partner will likely hear minimal sound, if any.
-However, they fall short in audio quality, particularly in bass.
+However, they fall short in audio quality, particularly in the bass department.
 Keep in mind that they are wired headphones that lack Bluetooth functionality and active noise cancellation.

 Soundcore